 A framework can help us to define a set of rules/protocols for our application.
-However, application source codes can be still messed up if some general best practices aren’t followed well.
-Today, I will try to describe some Codeigniter best practices which will help you for better organize of source code and have less code written to do more.
-These will include how to use a reliable application structure and how can you extend this framework by using other third-party libraries to make suitable for much bigger application.
-Some of them may be general and can be used any other application framework also.
-On the other hand, some will be Codeigniter framework specific.
-It’s not beginners tutorial to introduce Codeigniter framework, so its required that, you already know it .
-If you are a beginner, I will strongly recommend that you better start with beginning Codeigniter application development tutorial first.
+However, application source codes can still be messed up if some general best practices aren’t followed well.
+Today, I will describe some Codeigniter best practices that will help you better organize source code and have less code written to do more.
+These will include using a reliable application structure and extending this framework using other third-party libraries to make it suitable for much bigger applications.
+Some may be general and can be used in any other application framework.

 File/Directory structure:

-CodeIgniter Best Practice For Extending Core classes:
+CodeIgniter Best Practice For Extending Core Classes:

 Custom Template Engine For Rendering Views: